MungaiKeren/Blog_site/Readme.md

 wambukeren@gmail.com

 ## Project Description
-An application designed to utilize 60 seconds of one's life to impress someone!
-A user submits a one minute pitch and other users votes on their pitch, leave comments and give feedback on the pitch.
-Pitches are arranged in categories; Business, Creative, Innovative, Interview pitch, Art
+A personal blogging website where users post and share their blogs with other users.

-Logged in users have their profile page where they can view the pitches they pitched and see the voteage on them, upvotes and downvotes.
+Logged in users have their profile page where they can view the blogs they posted and see comments made.
+One can delete a comment, and a blog as well.

-The application uses postgres sql database to store the various pitches and information in the website.
+The application uses postgres sql database to store the various blogs and information in the website.
 WTF flask forms are heavily in use.

 Project is then deployed to heroku